jhconning/Dev-II/README.md

 # Dev-II

-New site under construction at: http://jhconning.github.io/DevII/
+See newer site with similar material at: http://jhconning.github.io/DevII/

 Notes on older site: